abbreviatedman/react-full-stack-database/readme.md

 13. Inside of the folder `db` create a file called `mongodb.js`

-On this file, we will define the connection to the database.
+In this file, we will define the connection to the database.
 Before we can do that, let's make sure the connection string is safe.

 14. Go to MongoDB Compass and copy your connection string.
 Place it on your `.env` file like this: